MozhganKhanjanianpak/Brain-Oscillations/K-regular/ReadMe.txt

 For the power spectrum and to plot results, use the Jupyter file.
-For more exact power spectrum, choose tmax more than 20000 time steps.
+For a more exact power spectrum, choose tmax more than 20000 time steps.